Wearing a knit tucked into your pants: instructions – CDL#99

 Here is a good example of a balanced silhouette on a not very tall man:

-How to choose pants that fit correctly
+How to choose the right pants height

-How to wear a knit in pants
+How to wear knitwear in pants

 1. Cutting the mesh

-Choose stitches that are at least fitted.
+Choose knits that are at least a little tight.

-A cut like this seems well balanced to me, for example, neither wide nor tight:
+A cut like this seems well-balanced to me, for example, neither wide nor tight:

 2. The thickness of the mesh

-Choose fine or medium-thick mesh.
+Choose fine or medium-thick knits.

 ecru aran cable sweater green check shirt brown pants